 There are many things that may trigger burnout.
 Here are the most common culprits.

-That’s not the case when you are overloaded with work.
+That’s not the case when you are overloaded with work or are facing unrealistic deadlines set by your boss.
 You will lose the chance of regaining your balance.

 2. Absence of Autonomy